wesreisz/java-challenges/README.md

-Some simply exercises to keep things up to date.
+Some simple exercises to keep knowledge up to date.

+Log:
 - Working through: http://spring.io/guides/tutorials/bookmarks
+- Started using postman (client install) to validate the endpoints